shaunkleyn/Series-Collection-Status-for-Kometa/README.md

 Being a newbie to both Python and PMM I am sure there are neater and better ways to accomplish this but this is the script and configs I came up with that is currently working for me.

 ## The script
-The script is far from perfect and I'm expecting a few bugs but thus far it's working for most of the shows.
+The script is far from perfect and there are a few bugs but thus far it's working for most of the shows.
 It makes use of [ArrApi](https://arrapi.metamanager.wiki/en/latest/index.html) and [Python PlexAPI](https://python-plexapi.readthedocs.io/en/latest/introduction.html) to check whether a show or season is complete and then adds a Plex label to it that can then later be used by PMM to create overlays.

 ## The PMM configs
 There are 2 configs (I'm sure there's a way to only use 1 but still have a lot to learn), one to create the overlays for Shows and the other to create overlays for Seasons.